Is the lump behind my knee a cyst?

 Cysts are sacs that are filled with fluid, solid substances, or even air.
 They can occur in any tissue of the body, but the most obvious cysts are those that occur in the skin.
 Cysts are most commonly the result of an infection that clogs the sebaceous glands (which produce your skin's oils), or the body's response to a foreign object.
 Cysts can cause general soreness or tenderness in the surrounding area.
 Most internal and external cysts, while possibly unsightly and uncomfortable, are not serious health concerns.

 If you notice a growth similar to a cyst, your health care provider will generally ask you about any growths and changes that you might have noticed, and will examine the cyst for tenderness and size.
-If you are a Columbia student, you can schedule an appointment by calling x4-2284 or logging into Open Communicator.
 If they become infected, cysts can be drained and/or removed.
 The most common treatment of skin cysts is none at all, since the most cysts pose no health risk.

 You are the first line of defense in noticing new and different things about your body.
 Keep up the good detective work.